Ozone

 Ozone (/ˈoʊzoʊn/), also called trioxygen, is an inorganic molecule with the chemical formula O_{3}.
 It is a pale-blue gas with a distinctively pungent odour.
 It is an allotrope of oxygen that is much less stable than the diatomic allotrope O_{2}, breaking down in the lower atmosphere to O_{2} (dioxygen).
 Ozone is formed from dioxygen by the action of ultraviolet (UV) light and electrical discharges within the Earth's atmosphere.
 It is present in very low concentrations throughout the atmosphere, with its highest concentration high in the ozone layer of the stratosphere, which absorbs most of the Sun's ultraviolet (UV) radiation.

-Ozone's odour is reminiscent of chlorine, and detectable by many people at concentrations of as little as 0.1 ppm in air.
+Ozone's odour is reminiscent of chlorine, or by some - electrical machinery and detectable by many people at concentrations of as little as 0.1 ppm in air.
 Ozone's O_{3} structure was determined in 1865.
 The molecule was later proven to have a bent structure and to be weakly diamagnetic.
 At standard temperature and pressure, ozone is a pale blue gas that condenses at cryogenic temperatures to a dark blue liquid and finally a violet-black solid.
 Ozone's instability with regard to more common dioxygen is such that both concentrated gas and liquid ozone may decompose explosively at elevated temperatures, physical shock, or fast warming to the boiling point.
 It is therefore used commercially only in low concentrations.

 Ozone is a powerful oxidising agent (far more so than dioxygen) and has many industrial and consumer applications related to oxidation.
 This same high oxidising potential, however, causes ozone to damage mucous and respiratory tissues in animals, and also tissues in plants, above concentrations of about 0.1 ppm.
 While this makes ozone a potent respiratory hazard and pollutant near ground level, a higher concentration in the ozone layer (from two to eight ppm) is beneficial, preventing damaging UV light from reaching the Earth's surface.